-The QAs, do not regarding the elaboration of AEPO) still remains the most

-modify their character and a "Special Spatial Plan for time consuming and

-are not affected by the Mineral Raw Materials" demanding procedure

-subsequent acts related to which constituted a within the licensing /

-urban, spatial or forestry consistent request on permitting process in

-provisions (article 48, behalf of the social partners Greece.

-paragraph 5 of Law and particularly of the

-4512/2018); extractive industry.

-According to the The aim of the "Special

-prevailing legislation, the Spatial Plan for the Mineral

-Raw Materials" is the

-0,1,2,2,0,1,2,2,0,1,2,2,0,1,2,2,0,1,2,0,1,2,0,1,0,1

-aggregates' quarries, located development of a policy for

-within the legally established the spatial arrangement of

-Quarrying Areas (QAs)", is the extractive sector, based

-facilitated and simplified as on the sustainable

-compared to the licensing of development principles.
-It

-, o

-quarries that are located will encompass the main

-outside the Quarrying Areas; directions for the spatial

-All land use conflicts planning of the extractive

-have been resolved and all sector in accordance with

-necessary approvals by the the existing land use

-competent authorities planning and it will be

-granted, before proceeding to harmonized with the

-o , 1 o

-the exploitation stage; National Strategy for the

-The extraction of strategic planning and

-aggregates from the licenced development of the

-companies within the QA has country's mineral wealth.

-priority, over all other

-activities, for the time span

-the licences are valid;

-• In principle, the

-aggregates' exploitation

-rights from established QAs

-prevails the exploitation

-rights of any other mineral

-commodity (unless metallic

-, ,

-mineral, industrial mineral or

-marble deposits are located in

-the area and which are

-considered important to the

-national economy.
-In the

-latter case, according to

-article 48, paragraph 5 of Law

-4512/2018, the exploitation

-rights of these commodities

-prevail over the aggregates'

-extraction).

-,
+- The QAs, do not modify their character and are not affected by subsequent acts related to urban, spatial or forestry provisions (article 48, paragraph 5 of Law 4512/2018); - According to the prevailing legislation, the licencing/permitting of aggregates' quarries, located within the legally established Quarrying Areas (QAs)", is facilitated and simplified as compared to the licensing of quarries that are located outside the Quarrying Areas; - All land use conflicts have been resolved and all necessary approvals by the competent authorities granted, before proceeding to the exploitation stage; - The extraction of aggregates from the licenced companies within the QA has priority, over all other activities, for the time span the licences are valid; - In principle, the aggregates' exploitation rights from established QAs prevails the exploitation rights of any other mineral commodity (unless metallic mineral, industrial mineral or marble deposits are located in the area and which are considered important to the national economy.
+In the latter case, according to article 48, paragraph 5 of Law 4512/2018, the exploitation rights of these commodities prevail over the aggregates' extraction).